jorexdeveloper/termux-nethunter/README.md

 ## FAQ

-If you got some hickups during the installation or have some burning questions, you are probably not the first one and a few frequently asked questions have been answered below.
+If you got some hickups during the installation or have some burning questions, you are probably not the first one.
+Feel free to document them in the [issues section](https://github.com/jorexdeveloper/termux-nethunter/issues "The issues section.")

+However, a few frequently asked questions have been answered below.

 ### What happens if termux has root access?